 If the final Post Weld Heat Treatment (PWHT) cannot be carried out immediately on completion of welding, The post-heating temperature which is over its preheating temperature shall be applied.

 All applicable codes, standards, and specifications shall be followed during the post-weld heat treatment.
 It must be done once all welding is completed.

-Governing codes, standards and specifications to be followed while Tests and inspections are conducted at each stage of field welding.
+Governing codes, standards and specifications are to be followed while Tests and inspections are conducted at each stage of field welding.

 Before starting the repair weld, The WPS for repair weld and production WPS shall be approved.
 Once repair welding is finished, the repaired area has to be re-inspected by the same means previously used.

 When the operating temperature is above 345 ℃ for 2-1/4Cr-1Mo steel, each batch or heat of welding consumable and covered electrodes, including the wire flux combinations used in welding, shall be analyzed for P, Sn, Sb, and As.
 This analysis has to be done on the weld metal deposits.
 The Temper Embrittlement Factor, X-bar, must be maintained as below;